 Eostre

-According to Celtic mythology, the goddess Eostre (Ostara) awakened nature in the spring.
-Curiously, the name gives a semantic basis for Easter.
+According to Celtic mythology, Eostre (Ostara) awakened nature in the spring.
+Curiously, this name provides the semantic basis for Easter.

 Beltane

-This pattern was essential when celebrating the beginning of summer.
-The name itself comes from the words “at-beil” – “the shining fire of Bela is dying” (deity).
-On this day, they believed that the doors were open to the gods, and they could be asked for anything, including good weather for the harvest.
+This pattern was essential in celebrating the beginning of summer.
+The name itself comes from the words “at-beil,” “the shining fire of Bela” (deity), which is dying out.
+On this day, it was believed that the doors to the gods were open, and they could be asked for anything, including good weather for the harvest.

 Lammas

-According to Celtic traditions, Lammas is a holiday that celebrated the praise of Mother Earth and Father Sun, who generously endow the people with the harvest.
-The name of the ornament exactly repeats the holiday, which in translation means “mass of bread.”
-This ornament expressed maturity, gratitude to the gods, energy, and the druids believed that this was a sign of extinction and preparation for going into eternity.
+According to Celtic traditions, Lammas is a holiday that celebrates the glorification of Mother Earth and Father Sun, who generously give people a bountiful harvest.
+The name of the ornament exactly matches the holiday’s name, which means “bread mass.”
+This ornament expressed maturity, gratitude to the gods, and energy, and the Druids believed it was a sign of fading and preparation for the departure into eternity.

 Lughnasadh